carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 It is as simple as including:

-<pre >\usepackage{epstopdf}</pre>
+`\usepackage{epstopdf}`

 On machines where the epstopdf external command is not available to LaTeX, one can also convert eps figures to pdf with:

-<pre >convert figure.eps figure.pdf</pre>
+`convert figure.eps figure.pdf`

 <p>&nbsp;</p>

 <!-- <<<libMesh>>> -->
 ## <a name="libMesh"></a> libMesh

 "*The libMesh library is a [C++](#cxx) framework for the numerical simulation of partial differential equations on serial and parallel platforms.
 Development began in March 2002 with the intent of providing a friendly interface to a number of high-quality software packages that are currently available.
 Currently the library supports 2D and 3D steady and transient finite element simulations.
 [PETSc](#petsc) is currently used for the solution of linear systems on both serial and parallel platforms, and LASPack is included with the library to provide linear solver support on serial machines.*

 *The libMesh library is actively developed at The University of Texas at Austin in the CFDLab and at Technische Universität Hamburg-Harburg, Modelling and Computation in Germany.
 Many thanks to SourceForge for hosting the project.
 You can find out what is currently happening in the development branch by checking out the CVS Logs online.*

 *A major goal of the library is to provide support for adaptive mesh refinement (AMR) computations in parallel while allowing a research scientist to focus on the physics they are modeling.*"

 <p>&nbsp;</p>

 <!-- <<<Libtool>>> -->
 ## <a name="Libtool"></a> Libtool

 "*GNU libtool is a generic library support script.
 Libtool hides the complexity of using shared libraries behind a consistent, portable interface.*

 *To use libtool, add the new generic library building commands to your Makefile, Makefile.in, or Makefile.am.
 See the documentation for details.*"

 ### Web